 small number – big number = negative number

 The negative numbers are the opposites of the counting numbers they already know which turn out to have a second name, positive.
 The positive and the negative numbers can even be arranged neatly on a line with 0, which is neither a positive nor a negative number, between them.
 The farther left a negative number is from zero the smaller the number.
 Of course, the pupils already know that the farther right a positive number is from zero the bigger it is.
 It goes without saying that negative numbers are always lesser than positive numbers in value.
+This is easier said than understood.
+When I tried this out, it was not obvious for many of the learners I have to give examples of each by comparing the numbers and defining that as the number gets further to the left the lesser in value.

 Now, what is 92 – 100 equal to?
 The difference between 92 and 100 is 8.
 But because we are taking away a bigger number from a smaller number, the result must be a negative number.
 That is 92 – 100 = -8.
 Notice that the meaning of the sign, -, before 8 is different from that between 92 and 100.